 Subject to the success of the trials and private investment, the full program will be rolled out to 24,000 public housing properties and 25,000 private properties from mid-2019.

-Households interested in participating in the program can register their interest at www.virtualpowerplant.sa.gov.au
+Households interested in participating in the Virtual Power Plant program can register their interest at Virtual Power Plant

 I’ve signed up to a virtual power plant, am I eligible for the subsidy?

-If the operator of the virtual power plant is a qualified System Provider and the home battery system meets the Equipment Eligibility Criteria of the Scheme, and you will own the battery system, then yes you are eligible for the subsidy.
+Yes, if the operator of the virtual power plant has been approved as a qualified System Provider and the home battery system meets the Equipment Eligibility Criteria of the Scheme, and you will own the battery system.

 However, the subsidy cannot exceed the amount you pay for the system.